jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1c9e4
+id: 5d8a4cfbe6b6180ed9a1c9e5
-title: Part 7
+title: Part 8
 challengeType: 0
-dashedName: part-7
+dashedName: part-8
 ---

 # --description--

-Next, target the `dashboard` class you created and give it a `width` of `980px` and a `height` of `500px`.
+Give the dashboard a `background-color` of `white` and a `box-shadow` of `5px 5px 5px 5px #888` to give it a little depth.

 # --hints--